-The resources generated from a multi-labeled training data file can also be recovered and used to generate more multilabeled predictions.
-As in the single-labeled case creates a bunch of models, one per label, and predicts storing the results of each operation in the multilabel directory, and finally will retrieve the set of models created in the last example and use them in new predictions.
+Similarly, starting from a previously created multi-labeled dataset creates a bunch of models, one per label, and predicts storing the results of each operation in the multilabel directory, and finally will retrieve the set of models created in the last example and use them in new predictions.
 In addition, for these three cases you can restrict the labels to predict to a subset of the complete list available in the original objective field.
 The --labels option can be set to a comma-separated list of the selected labels in order to do so.